Cutecodes/games/games101/notes.md

 ## 1. transformation
-model view and proction
+model view and projection
-linear transformation:roate shear
-we can use homogenous coordinate
+linear transformation:roate scale shear we can use homogenous coordinate